How many skincare products can you use in your skincare routine before your skin says “enough is enough”?

 Just to be clear, YOUR skin DOESN’T need all of them.
 Sure, everyone can use emollients, antioxidants and UV filters.
 But skin-lighteners?
 They’re only for you if you need to fade dark spots.

 I can’t stress this enough: it’s NOT about using every IT product of the moment.
-It’s about figuring out what YOUR skincare woes are and finding products can that fix them.
+It’s about figuring out what YOUR skincare woes are and finding products that can fix them.

 If you’re dealing with several problems – let’s say wrinkles and acne – look for multitasking products that can deal with both.